Lisa Martz, President (she/her)

 Shirley is a CPA, CA and brings more than 25 years’ experience in public practice, where she has served as an audit partner with a focus on the government, not-for-profit and financial services sectors.
 Shirley led Deloitte’s audit and assurance services to the public and not-for-profit sectors in BC for 8 years and advised her clients on the adoption of new accounting standards, accounting for complex transactions and improvements to their internal controls.
 Shirley is also a member of the finance committee of the Minerva Foundation for BC Women and a board member for North Lonsdale United Church.

-Donald Gordon, Treasurer
+Donald Gordon, Secretary

-Donald Gordon is a business person in Vancouver.
+Donald is a business person in Vancouver.
 He joined our Board in 2012.
 He is also a long-time Director of a wilderness leadership program for youth, including at-risk youth, in northern BC.

 Zain Ali is a lawyer who primarily practices in the lower mainland.
 He represents adult and youth in criminal justice and child protection matters.
 He takes great pride in advocating for people who are experiencing difficult circumstances.
 His experience provides greater insight into the importance of structure, stability, and support in a person’s life.